wp-plugins/masonry-post-gallery/readme.txt

 Creates a customizable grid or masonry styled gallery of posts using just a shortcode.

+This is a FREE and FULL VERSION plugin that does NOT limit its functionality until you have payed.
+While a donation would be nice, no money is required to use this plugin.

 Posts can be searched by category and ordered by title, date, random, and so forth.

 This plugin will show a gallery of post thumbnails that link to said posts.
 Great for an art, image, or photo site... i guess :).

+The images can also link to themselves, a different sized thumbnail, or a lightbox gallery.

 Just install and enter the [masonry-post-gallery] shortcode to get started.
-There are a whole bunch of parameters in the documentation to help you customize your results.
+There are a whole bunch of parameters in the documentation under "Other Notes" to help you customize your results.

 Feel free to comment or [donate something](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=nge%40tpg%2ecom%2eau&lc=AU&currency_code=AUD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted "yey!") if you like it... or don't.
-I'm just a readme and cannot tell you want to do.
+I'm just writing, I can't tell you want to do.

+Please not that while I will try to improve this plugin and fix any bugs, it is distributed as is.
+It's still in beta and may have issues.

 == Installation ==